du82/nonograph/README.md

 ## System Requirements

-- Any Debian-based Linux (Raspberry Pi OS, KDE Neon, Pop_OS, etc.)
+- Any Debian-based Linux (Raspberry Pi OS, KDE Neon, Pop_OS, etc. NOT Ubuntu)
 - 512MB RAM minimum
-- 100MB disk space
+- 25MB disk space minimum
-- Internet connection for initial setup
+- Internet connection if you wish to host on Tor

 Runs perfectly on a Raspberry Pi or cheap VPS.